dukisima/pneumonia-xray-pytorch/README.md

 - ~~Add Grad-CAM visualizations to highlight which lung regions the model uses for its decision.~~
 - Experiment with data augmentation or self-supervised pretraining.
 - Build a lightweight Streamlit web demo for interactive testing.
+- Experiment with how image quality (e.g., noise, artifacts...)

 ## Licence
 MIT License.
 Free to use for educational and research purposes.